-9.19 In the Issues and Options consultation, residents were asked about what type of house types and sizes were needed in Stoke Lacy Parish.
+- 9.28 In the Issues and Options consultation, residents were asked about what type of house types and sizes were needed in Stoke Lacy Parish.
 Family houses had the highest level of support with 72% of respondents (47) ticking this choice, followed by starter homes, affordable homes, and housing for older people.
 A number of detailed comments were also submitted including "suggestions for larger detached homes with gardens, smaller houses, high quality and attractive housing, a mix of house sizes, housing for young families, the need for more technical information to understand need better, individual homes, and homes for local people only".
-NDP Draft Policy SL3 supports the provision of a suitable housing mix in the Parish.
-The questionnaire did not differentiate between existing or new houses needed.
+NDP Draft Policy SL10 supports the provision of a suitable housing mix in the Parish.
+The questionnaire did not differentiate between existing or new houses needed. - 9.29 The responses to the consultation on the emerging Draft Plan showed that 74% of respondents supported the Policy.
+Comments included concerns that larger houses are needed for people working from home, support for houses for young people and self-build schemes but also concerns that starter homes should not be provided when there is a lack of facilities.
+There was also support for more housing for older people and family housing and for infill / garden development. - 9.30 Policy SL10 sets out the preferred house types in the Parish.

-Draft Policy SL8.
-Housing Mix
+Draft Policy SL10: Housing Mix